bit-docs/bit-docs/README.md

 - <https://github.com/bit-docs/bit-docs-glob-finder>

-You might need to create a plugin that hooks into the `finder` handler if you're pulling source from a database or some other location not on the working filesystem.
+You might need to create a plugin that hooks into the `finder` handler if you're pulling source from a database, or some other location that's not the current working filesystem.

 ### Processor

-Plugins that hook into the `processor` handler augment how found files are processed.
+Plugins that hook into the `processor` handler may augment how found files are processed.

-By default, the following plugin is included by default in the core of bit-docs:
+The following plugin is always included by default in the core of bit-docs:

 - <https://github.com/bit-docs/bit-docs-process-tags>